Bringing New York's Local Election Information Online

 What information do voters & candidates need to know?

-How can visual design promote public engagement?
+How can visual design help promote civic engagement?

-How can help design transform the agency?
+How can design transform the agency?

 Time for everyone to work together quickly in parallel path.